dingo-gw/dingo/README.md

 **Dingo** is a Python program for analyzing gravitational wave data using neural posterior estimation.
 It dramatically speeds up inference of astrophysical source parameters from data measured at gravitational-wave observatories.
-Dingo aims to enable the routine use of the most advanced theoretical models in analyses, to make rapid predictions for multi-messenger counterparts, and to do so in the context of sensitive detectors with high event rates.
+Dingo aims to enable the routine use of the most advanced theoretical models in analysing data, to make rapid predictions for multi-messenger counterparts, and to do so in the context of sensitive detectors with high event rates.

 The basic approach of Dingo is to train a neural network to represent the Bayesian